makuachteny/Higher_level_programming/python-import_modules/README.md

-File 2-args.py write a program that prints the number of and the list of its arguments
+File 3-infinite_add.py write a program that prints the result of the addition of all arguments